randy3k/R-Box/README.md

 ### Autocompletions and status bar hints

-Auto completions and status bar hints only support limited number of packages now.
-The package support files are under the `packages` directory.
-If your favorite packages are not in there, you can create the corresponding files by running `Rscript packages.R <package name>`.
-The json files would be placed under `packages` directory.
-You could then submit a pull request for the packages.
+Auto completions and status bar hints only support limited number of packages.
+R-Box will search for `library` or `require` statements in order to load the corresponding package support files.
+The support files are under the `packages` directory.
+If your favorite packages are not listed there, you can generate the corresponding files by running `Rscript packages.R <package name>`.
+It would create json files under `packages` directory.

+You could submit a pull request for the package support files.
 Alternatively, you could place the json files under your user directory `.../Users/R-Box/packages/`.

 ### FAQ